UMEssen/FHIR-PYrate/README.md

 We would like to thank [razorx89](https://github.com/razorx89), [butterpear](https://github.com/butterpear), [vkyprmr](https://github.com/vkyprmr), [Wizzzard93](https://github.com/Wizzzard93) and [luckfamousa](https://github.com/luckfamousa) for their input, time and effort.

-# We would like to thank [razorx89](https://github.com/razorx89) for his infinite knowledge.

 ## License
 This project is licenced under the [MIT Licence](LICENSE).